-To use this law to better manage your priorities, you must start, as is often the case, by making a list of all the actions to be taken and, depending on their number, determine which 20% of actions will produce the most results.
+To use this law to better manage your priorities, you must start, as is often the case, by making a list of all the actions to be done and, based on their number, determine which 20% of actions will produce the most results.
 These are the actions that need to be addressed first.

-When they are completed, the list should be updated with the new tasks and actions and the question asked again to determine which ones will produce the most results.
+When they are completed, the list should be updated with new tasks and actions, and the list should be reviewed to determine which ones will produce the most results.

 Over time, we may find that some old actions are still not carried out and we should therefore question their relevance.
 On the other hand, this method also allows you to add to your action plan some important tasks, but to be done in the future.
 So when the time comes, they will go back into the 20% of tasks to be done.